A Comprehensible Guide to Controller Area Network

 Copyright: © 2005 by Copperhill Technologies Corporation

-The author, Wilfred Voss, is the President of esd electronics, Inc., a company that specializes in CAN technology.
+The author, Wilfried Voss, is the President and owner of Copperhill Technologies, a company that specializes in prototyping of CAN Bus technology embedded solutions.
 The company is located in Greenfield, Massachusetts.
-Mr. Voss has worked in the CAN industry since 1997 and before that was a specialist in the paper industry.
+Mr. Voss has worked in the CAN Bus industry since 1997 and before that was a specialist in the paper industry.
 He has a master's degree in electrical engineering from the University of Wuppertal in Germany.

 This title is also available as a PDF download at Lulu.com.